 KYCOM requires a urine screen for drugs immediately after matriculation with KYCOM, prior to the beginning of third and fourth year clinical clerkships.
 Students are responsible for the expense involved with this evaluation.
-Positive findings will be reviewed by the Associate Dean for Student Affairs and/or the Associate Dean for Clinical Affairs.
+Positive findings will be reviewed by the Assistant Dean of Student Affairs for Graduate and Health Professions and/or the Associate Dean for Clinical Affairs and be referred to the P&M Committee.
 Further evaluation by external professional consultants may be required.
 A positive test result may become grounds for dismissal.